Welcome to the X Gym stair training page!

 Here in Washington, we have three fantastic stair climbs that are incredibly well put together.
-Our first climb of the year is the Big Climb in March (www.bigclimb.org) up the Columbia tower (pictured above left), is Seattle’s first climb each year, held in March.
+Our first climb of the year is the Big Climb in March (www.bigclimb.org) up the Columbia Tower.
 This fundraiser benefits the Leukemia and Lymphoma Society.
 It is the largest stair climb event in the world, selling out every year with over 8,000 climbers between the firefighter climb and the civilian climb.
-At 69 floors, it is a very challenging race, and draws serious tower running competitors from all over the world to get points for their world rank.
+At 69 floors, it is a very challenging race and draws serious tower running competitors from all over the world to get points for their world rank.
 The course record is 7:08, so obviously there are some hard-core racers who show up!
-Click here to see the latest race results.
-Be sure to notice that Kourtney and Shaun, both from the X Gym, team hold the course records and won overall fastest male and female for the past three years.
-The X Gym team also holds the team course record and has won overall fastest team seven years in a row.
+This person - Shaun - is an X Gym team runner (of course) and The X Gym team also holds the team course record and has won overall fastest team seven years in a row.
 We also hold the female course record, thanks to our beloved team member Kourtney, with a time of 8:45.

 The X Gym stair clinics are free and hosted by PJ (X Gym team captain) and/or other elite racers from the X Gym.
-The X Gym has dominated all three local stair races, so the advice you will get is coming from racers who have proven themselves through WINS and records, so they obviously know the secrets to a fast, fun, safe and successful climb.
+The advice you will get is coming from racers who have proven themselves through WINS and records, so they obviously know the secrets to a fast, fun, safe and successful climb.

 Prior to the stair clinics, it will be very helpful to watch some or all the videos below, where you will learn:

 - How to pace yourself.